Tag: Uncontested Divorce Attorney Lake County FL

 If you are seeking to waive child support arrears in Florida, it is likely you have arrived at that decision based on some common scenarios.
 One common situation is where a parent has their rights voluntarily terminated to allow for their child to be adopted by another parent.
 A child must have two parents in our state.
 This is often done in exchange for a revocation of any past due child support owing.
 Another situation that may occur is when the parties are mediating their case and one parent agrees to have less timesharing (this may sound counterintuitive unless you have been in this situation personally) in exchange for a reduction or removal of their child support arrears.

 We return to our original question; can child support be waived if both parties agree?
 The answer is complicated.
-The court is not obligated to waive child support arrears in Florida or ongoing child support, though it is not necessarily going to disagree with that decision under certain limited circumstances.
+A best child custody support lawyer for fathers knows the court is not obligated to waive child support arrears in Florida or ongoing child support, though it is not necessarily going to disagree with that decision under certain limited circumstances.
 The ultimate question is what is in the best interests of the children?
 Call an Orlando child support lawyer today at 407-335-8113.

 Clermont uncontested divorce attorney